Last Updated on May 31, 2022 by Thinkster

 Based on discussions Thinkster advisors have had with former Kumon parents, they shared that the curriculum felt rigid or fixed.
 Parents said that their kids had to complete worksheets in a set order.
 How is the work personalized to a student’s needs?

-Because students follow a fixed curriculum, this often means that the material they are completing in Kumon does not match to the topics they are learning in school.
+Because students follow a fixed curriculum, this often means that the material they are completing in Kumon does not match with the topics they are learning in school.
 Often, when students need math help, it is because they need support with school-specific topics.

 And former Kumon instructors found this to be one of its big limitations too.